Update as of December 1, 2020

 What we are working on now

-The House of Representatives passed H.R.
-6800, the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act, on May 15.
-As the Senate begins debates on their version of a relief package, NMHC is in constant communication with lawmakers on several provisions important to the multifamily and its residents – including the following:
+As Congress works to reach a deal on a second COVID-19 relief package, NMHC is in constant communication with lawmakers on several provisions important to the multifamily and its residents – including the following:

 Create an Emergency Rental Assistance Program